CNC Machining Design Guide

 • Less stiff

-• Prone to warping from residual stress
+• More prone to warping due to residual stresses

-• Soften as temperature increases.
+• Llikely to soften as temperature rises

-Refer to this table for more details
+Refer to the table below for more details on material behaviour and recommendations.

 Recommended